 Fishing has played a crucial role in American Samoan culture and society since the Samoan archipelago was settled.
 An overview of American Samoa history, culture, geography, and relationship with the U.S. is described in Section 1.3 of the Fishery Ecosystem Plan for American Samoa (WPRFMC 2009).
-Since the early 2000s, a number of studies have synthesized details about the role of fishing and marine resources in American Samoa, as well as information about the people who engage in the fisheries or use fishery resources (e.g., Armstrong et al. 2011; Grace-McCaskey 2015; Kleiber and Leong 2018; Levine and Allen 2009; Richmond and Levine 2012).
-These studies describe the importance of marine resources in cultural, economics, and subsistence aspects of American Samoan village life.
+Since the early 2000s, a number of studies have synthesized details about the role of fishing and marine resources in American Samoa, as well as information about the people who engage in the fisheries or use fishery resources (Levine and Allen 2009; Armstrong et al. 2011; Richmond and Levine 2012; Grace-McCaskey 2015; Kleiber and Leong 2018; Fisk et al. 2023).
+These studies describe the importance of marine resources in cultural, economic, and subsistence aspects of American Samoan village life.
 Fishing was held in high esteem in traditional Samoan culture, with fishing skill bringing high social status and fishing activities figuring prominently in mythology.
 The basic components of Samoan social structure are the family and village, with the family acting as the central unit.
 The village leadership decides, according to season, what sort of community fishing should take place.
 The tautai, or master fishermen, of the village were key decision makers who were awarded higher status than others who might otherwise outrank him when it came to matters of fishing.
 Village-level systems of governance and resource tenure are still largely intact, and American Samoan cultural systems and representation are formally incorporated into the Territorial Government.
 Reciprocity is emphasized over individual accumulation.
 Gifts of food, especially fish and other marine resources, mark every occasion and are a pivotal part of American Samoan social structure to this day.
-Women and fa'afafine (a third gender within traditional Samoan culture) engaged in fishing have emphasized the important role of fishing in intergenerational relationships and cultural subsistence with respect to elder care, and domestic labour, art, and design (Fisk et al. 2023).
+Women have emphasized the important role of fishing in intergenerational relationships and cultural subsistence with respect to elder care, and domestic labor, and fa'afafine have shared the cultural importance of ocean resources to their art, and design (Fisk et al. 2023).